AFM-SPM/TopoStats/docs/basic/grain_finding.md

 # Grain finding

+## TL;DR

+TopoStats automatically tries to find grains (objects of interest) in your AFM images.
+There are several steps to this.

+- **Height thresholding**: We find grains based on their height in the image.
+- **Remove edge grains**: We remove grains that intersect the image border.
+- **Size thresholding**: We remove grains that are too small or too large.
+- **Optional: U-Net mask improvement**: We can use a U-Net to improve the mask of each grain.

 ## Height thresholding

 Grain finding is the process of detecting useful objects in your AFM images.
 This might be DNA, proteins, holes in a